 A new twist on Zeno’s Arrow Paradox

 Zeno of Elea’s arrow paradox, like some of his other extant paradoxes, aims to show that our observations of change and becoming in the world are illusions.
 Our senses suggest that there are all kinds of change and motion of things around us, but our reason concludes otherwise.
 As good philosophers, we should listen to the voice of our reason, rather than the evidence of our senses, and reject the reality of motion and change in the world.

 Here’s how the Arrow Paradox is supposed to help show the unreality of motion.
 (What follows is a common reconstruction of Zeno’s argument.)
 Consider an object like an arrow which our visual experience describes as moving in its trajectory in the air.
 Zeno claims that at every instant of its supposed flight, the arrow occupies a region of space exactly coinciding the size and shape of the arrow.
 But if an object occupies a region of space coinciding with the size and shape of the object, then the object must be at rest.
 The arrow at every instant during its supposed flight, therefore, is at rest; it is at no moment in that time interval in motion.
 So, contrary to the judgment of our senses, motion is impossible.

 A popular solution to Zeno’s Arrow Paradox is Russell’s “at-at theory of motion.”
 According to Russell, an object cannot be in motion (nor can it be at rest) at an instant.
 To be in motion is to be at different locations at different times.
 (And to be at rest during an interval of time is to occupy the same location at every instant of that time interval.)
-Knowledge of the location of an object at a single instant does not tell us anything about its kinematic status.
+Location of an object at a single instant does not tell us anything about its kinematic status.